masc-ucsc/docs/docs/pyrope/05b-statements.md

 }
 ```

-The `defer_write` delays the write/updates to the end of the cycle but uses
+The `defer_write` delays the write/updates to the end of the cycle but
-the current value.
+uses/reads the current value.
+In a way, the right-hand-side of the assignment
+is perform now, the left-hand-side is delayed to the end of the current cycle.

+If there are `defer_read` and `defer_write`, the defered writes are performed
+before the defered reads.

 ```
 var a = 1